 At worst, talc has been linked to cancer.
 Specifically, ovarian cancer in women who use talc-containing products on their gentler parts.
-Some talc products have also been found to contain asbestos, a toxic mineral that’s present wherever talc is mined.
+Talc products have also been found to contain asbestos, a toxic mineral that’s present wherever talc is mined.

 And if you’re still not sure about switching to a talc-free brand, be sure to check out our in-depth article on talc in makeup.

-This is why we’re offering up 11 talc-free makeup brands if you’re ready to make the switch.
-Bonus Points is that our list contains almost all natural brands that put skin health first.
+This is why we’re offering up 14+ talc-free makeup brands if you’re ready to make the switch.
+Bonus Points is that our list contains clean beauty brands that put skin health first.

 SHOP 100% PURE